qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 to start editing the feature, then:

 - Click the :guilabel:`x` text box (or use the :kbd:`x` keyboard shortcuts).
-- Type the X coordinates values you want and press :kbd:`Enter` or click the
+- Type the X coordinate value you want and press :kbd:`Enter` or click the
   |locked| button to their right to lock the mouse to the X axis on the map
   canvas.
 - Click the :guilabel:`y` text box (or use the :kbd:`y` keyboard shortcuts).
-- Type the Y coordinates values you want and press :kbd:`Enter` or click the
+- Type the Y coordinate value you want and press :kbd:`Enter` or click the
   |locked| button to their right to lock the mouse to the Y axis on the map
   canvas.